 The transforms described in the

-transforms.conf file describe operations that can performed on the data.
+transforms.conf file describe operations that Splunk Enterprise can perform on the data.
 The

 props.conf file references the transforms so that they execute for a particular source type.
 In actual use, the distinction is not so clear because many of the operations in